zar373/zar373/README.md

 - 🌱 passionate coder and quick learner.-->

 ### Hi there 👋 I am Zargul
-I am currently doing Bachlor's of Engineering in Computer Systems from NEDUET.
+I am currently doing Bachelor of Engineering in Computer Systems from NEDUET.
 I am a passionate coder and actively working on my data science skills.

  ## 💬 Ask me about/What I can do;